FlotterCodername/superelixier-updater/README.md

       you're not adding apps, there's normally nothing to do here.
 However, should files disappear from the app directory after an update (configuration files etc.), please read [Adding Apps](Adding%20Apps.md#Appdata) on what to do about it.
-    - ``auth.json`` (included) holds credentials needed to connect to sites hosting downloads.
-Most users don't need to change anything here, as modest amounts of API calls can be done without tokens.
+    - ``auth.json`` will be auto-created if it's missing.
+Most users don't need to change anything here, as modest amounts of API calls can be done without authentification tokens.
     - ``local.json`` tells the tool where to install which app.
 Rename the ``local_example.json`` to ``local.json`` and set your options.
 Make sure you use forward slashes in your paths.